Analysis of Classifier-Free Guidance Weight Schedulers: Related Work

 In \textit{Classifier-Free Guidance (CFG)}, \cite{li2023your} used CFG to recover a zero-shot classifier by sampling across timesteps and averaging the guidance magnitude for different labels, with the lowest magnitude corresponding to the most probable label.
 However, they observed a discrepancy in performance across timesteps with early stages yielding lower accuracy than intermediate ones. \cite{chang2023muse} observed that a linear increase in guidance scale enhances diversity.
 Similarly, \cite{gao2023masked} developed a parameterized power-cosine-like curve, optimizing a specific parameter for their dataset and method.
-But these linear and power-cosine schedulers have been suggested as improvements over constant static guidance without rigorous analysis or testing.
+However, these linear and power-cosine schedulers have been suggested as improvements over constant static guidance without rigorous analysis or testing.
 To this end, we provide an extensive study of dynamic guidance for both heuristic and parametrized schedulers across several tasks.
+Concurrently, \cite{kynkaanniemi2024applying} proposes empirically removing the initial and final timesteps of the classifier-free guidance (CFG) for improved generation.
+Similarly, \cite{zhang2024cross, castillo2023adaptive} observes that the conditional and unconditional responses of some models may converge to similar behaviours at certain timesteps, particularly towards the ending stage.